 Holding down the Control key and clicking on VSCode will bring up the following dialogue.
 Select Open.

 This then brings up a dialogue that you can use to open the application.

-Once Open, you could copy the app from the Download folder to the application folder, as shown below.
+Once Open, you can copy the app from the Download folder to the Application folder, as shown below.

 Rather than a full how-to on using VSCode, see the Getting Started page for more.
 This section will provide a brief interface walk-through in addition to reviewing the configuration of VSCode for Github.

 |1||Menu Bar||Shows the changes that have yet to be checked into Source Control.|